eduellery/adventofcode-2021-2025/README.md

 ## [2022](https://adventofcode.com/2022)

-* Go? :star: x 0
+* Swift

 ## [2023](https://adventofcode.com/2023)

-* Rust? :star: x 0
+* TS

 ## [2024](https://adventofcode.com/2024)

-* Java 21 for 10th edition? :star: x 0
+* Go

 ## [2025](https://adventofcode.com/2025)

-* Something with my daughter to celebrate her 5 years (and 10 years of AoC?) :star: x 0
+* Something with my daughter to celebrate her 5 years (and 10 years of AoC?) :star: x 0 - Java 21?

 [^1]: **Disclaimer**: I do AoC for fun and to learn new languages.
 Part of my learning process (also for fun, even if I know the language already), is to check what other users do and learn a few tricks from it.
 I can't help but incorporate